Erotemic/shitspotter/README.rst

-The training batches are starting to fit the data, but the validation batches shows that there is still a clear generalizatio gap, but this is only the very start of training and the hyper-parameters are untuned.
+The training batches are starting to fit the data, but the validation batches shows that there is still a clear generalization gap, but this is only the very start of training and the hyper-parameters are untuned.